 Sound waves and water waves

 Have you ever touched a speaker when a song or movie is played?
-What do youfeel?
 You feel certain vibrations.
-These vibrations are responsible for thesounds we hear.
-You can feel vibrations in your throat when you hum amusic.
-Sounds are produced when an object vibrates.
+These vibrations are responsible for the sounds we hear.
+You can feel vibrations in your throat when you hum a music.
+So sounds are produced when an object vibrates.

-When a stone is dropped on the surface of water (say a lake or pond),ripples are created and travels like waves across the lake.
-However thereis no bulk flow of water.
-The wave is not a bulkmovement of water as such, but rather, a disturbance travelling on thesurface of the lake.
-Likewise sound is a form of energy that travels in the form of vibrations(disturbance) through the air or any other medium.
+When a stone is dropped on the surface of water (say a lake or pond), ripples are created which travel like waves.
+The wave is not a bulk movement of water as such, but rather, it is a disturbance travelling on the surface of the lake.
+Likewise, sound is a form of energy that travels in the form of vibrations(disturbance) through air or any other medium.